-Some film studios are even talking about 8K, and LG showed off its first 8K TV at CES 2016.
+There is a some talk now about 8K, but right now that’s limited to super-sized TVs over 70 inches.
+And there’s no content.
 That’s overkill, and this standard won’t attain mainstream acceptance (or affordability) any time soon.
 You’re safe to go ahead with your 4K TV purchase.

 Q: Do I need to sit nearer my TV to benefit from 4K?

 A: To get the best from 4K, it is recommended that you sit closer to your screen than you would with with HD TVs.
 The extra resolution and increased pixel density means you can sit further forward without spotting individual pixels.
 And filling up more of your field of view makes for a more immersive experience.

 There are ‘scientific’ charts in circulation suggesting that you must sit extremely close to appreciate the extra resolution at all.
 While we’d agree sitting close gives you the most impact, we reject the notion that you get no benefit at all from more distant viewing positions.
 Lines are still more cleanly drawn, you still perceive more depth, colours still look more subtly and smoothly rendered, and objects within the picture still look more solid and three-dimensional.

 4K packs in four times the number of pixels as Full HD / 1080p.

 Q: Is a 4K TV all I need to start watching 4K?

 A: No. While your 4K TV will use processing to upscale HD and standard definition pictures to its 4K pixel count, you will still want a native 4K source.
 Examples include 4K streaming services like Netflix and Amazon, as well as Ultra HD Blu-ray players.